 During our recent webinar on How To Attract Monthly Donors, one of our participants asked, “Our nonprofit is not a direct service provider.
 We help to coordinate the service providers, so we can’t say ‘$5 provides this service,’ etc. Do you have any examples of other orgs that have figured out good ways to market this kind of work?”

 This is an excellent question.
-It is obviously harder for organizations who do not have a mission of direct services to generate support and enthusiasm versus those who have a direct service-based mission.
+It is obviously harder for organizations that do not have a mission of direct services to generate support and enthusiasm versus those who have a direct service-based mission.

-Remember, just because your organization isn’t building water wells in another country or feeding the homeless does not mean you don’t play an important part in building a better community or region.
-Identify that so you can tell people about it!
+Remember, just because your organization isn’t building water wells in another country or feeding the homeless doesn’t mean you don’t play an important part in building a better community or region.
+Identify what that is so you can tell people about it!